 It will not be enough to compensate them fully for paying the higher price of energy.
 A well-known theorem of welfare economics shows that consumers cannot be made better off by imposing a tax on a good and rebating the tax as a lump sum.
-But we are not proposing a lump-sum rebate, but instead a reduction in other taxes.
+But we are proposing a reduction in other taxes rather than a lump-sum rebate.
 Nearly all taxes, including income taxes, themselves create inefficiency.
 The proposal is to replace them with an efficient means of raising revenue, namely a carbon price.
 So taxation as a whole will become more efficient.
 This improvement makes it theoretically possible that every member of the current generation could be fully compensated for paying the carbon price out of the revenue that the carbon price itself raises.
 But this happy outcome can be realized in practice only if the present tax system is very inefficient.
 It cannot be expected.